 How To Make Healthy Pumpkin Brownies

-First: In a large mixing bowl, mix the peanut butter and pumpkin puree until smooth before whisking in the eggs, maple syrup, and vanilla extract.
+First: In a large mixing bowl, combine the peanut butter and pumpkin puree until smooth.
+Then, whisk in the eggs, maple syrup, and vanilla extract.

 Second: Combine the cocoa powder, baking soda, and salt, and add it to the wet ingredients.
-Then fold in the chocolate chips.
+Then fold in the milk or dark chocolate chips.

 Four: Bake the brownies in a 350°F oven for 22-25 minutes or until they pass the toothpick test (see my baking tips).